ehanoc/CIPs/CIP-0072/README.md

 ```

 ### **Scripts Audits**
-As part of the metadata we will be including a list of audits for each script.
-This will be a list of audits that have been performed on the script.
+As part of the metadata we will be including a list of audits for each DApp.
+This will be a list of audits that have been performed on the deployed scripts comprising the DApp.
 The audits will be performed by a third party auditor and will be signed by the auditor.

 Some of the properties included in the audit are: